Positive Peer Culture

-In addition to everyday recreational activities, every student here has the opportunity to participate in varsity athletics.
+In addition to everyday recreational activities, every student here has the opportunity to participate in competitive varsity athletics.
 We are convinced that participating on a team in a competitive environment builds character and when lead in a proper way, helps to work out many of the issues a young man might be dealing with in his life.
 An example would be frustration and anger when unable to be in control or when things don’t go your way.
 We see student after student being able to apply this lesson to that issue in his life and connect how acting inappropriate not only impacts him but also those that are closest to him.

 Participation is not mandatory but is highly recommended.
 We participate in the Oklahoma Christian School Athletic Association.
 This allows us to compete against schools of our size and with appropriate level of competition.
 Currently students can participate in track and field, basketball and football.
 The teams are coached by staff that have experience with these sports, either at the high school or collegiate level.

-Brush Creek is a working ranch that provides young men with an experience that will help to instill a positive, strong work ethic into their character.
+Brush Creek Academy for struggling boys is a working ranch that provides young men with an experience that will help to instill a positive, strong work ethic into their character.
 Two major things that we hope to accomplish here is learning to take personal responsibility as well as concern for others.
 Accomplishing assigned chores at the ranch as well other projects help the student discover these on his own while being mentored through the process.
 A lesson discovered is much more powerful than a lesson taught.